Official Languages and Bilingualism Institute: Research

 OLBI's research centre, the Canadian Centre for Studies and Research on Bilingualism and Language Planning (known by its French acronym, CCERBAL), promotes research on all aspects of second language education and learning, bilingualism and language planning.
+The CCERBAL also serves as an advisory body on language policy and social cohesion in Canada and internationally.
+Its services are available to the academic community, to governments, and to non-governmental organizations with interest and responsibilities in the field of bilingualism, broadly defined.
 Its mandate is to promote exchanges, interdisciplinarity and research partnerships.
 Created in October 2008, the centre hosts numerous conferences and symposia, and research forums.
 CCERBAL also publishes its own peer-reviewed publication "OLBI Working Papers".

 CCERBAL has established two Research Chairs in Bilingualism: